 Key #3: Focus on tasks that move you forward & make them a part of your routine

 It’s easy to get caught up in the monotonous work tasks that we all have, like returning voicemails, checking emails, etc. Before you get stuck in this cycle take some time at the beginning of your week to make an intentional plan that encourages a routine that will move the needle in your life.
 After all - it's not the big projects we complete that will change our lives, it's the results from what we show up and do consistently over time that will truly transform our lives.
-In our FREE weekly planner template, there is a space to write in your "routines that move the needle", whether you use this template or not it's vital that you take the time to pinpoint tasks and routines that will move you forward in your life and your career.
-Routines that "move the needle" typically take as little as 15 minutes to an hour each day that will have a direct impact when compounded at the end of the week.
+In our FREE weekly planner template (included in the course), there is a space to write in your "routines that move the needle".
+Whether you use this template or not, it's vital that you take the time to pinpoint tasks and routines that will move you forward in your life and your career.
+Routines that "move the needle" typically take as little as 15 minutes to an hour each day and will have a direct impact when compounded at the end of the week.
 These could be routines such as working out or stretching your body, meditating or spending time in prayer, organizing your desk space (especially if you are like us and work from the dining room table these days), planning your week/day, eating a nutritious meal, planning social media content, following up on leads, etc.

 Key #4: Actually schedule it

-Often times we fail to plan not because we don't know how to plan out our days but because we often don't carve out the time to.
-When there is a lot going on our soul-filling tasks, and healthy routines that move the needle typically take a back seat because we're being pulled in so many directions.
+Often times we fail to plan, not because we don't know how to plan out our days, but because we often don't carve out the time too.
+When there is a lot going on, our soul-filling tasks and healthy routines that move the needle typically take a back seat because we're being pulled in so many directions.
 We must cultivate the habit of actually scheduling our weeks!
-If you need a planner to schedule your upcoming week - download our FREE template below.
+If you need a planner to schedule your upcoming week, download our FREE template below.
 It's time to take control of your work-life balance and start prioritizing yourself as well as what's most important to you!
 This free template gives you the outline of everything you'll need to write out what you are going to do each hour of the workday.
 If you’re planning on working from 8 am-9 am, what are you doing during that hour?
 Are you going to spend 15 minutes going over emails and 45 minutes working on a project?
 Write it down and schedule it.
 This will at least give you some structure to your day!

 "The bad news is that time flies - the good news is - you're the pilot!" - Michael Altschuler